AWS EC2¶

 CPUCreditUsage |

 The number of CPU credits spent by the instance to maintain CPU usage.
 One CPU credit equals one vCPU running at 100% utilization for one minute, or an equivalent combination of vCPU, utilization, and time (for example, one vCPU running at 50% utilization for two minutes, or two vCPUs running at 25% utilization for two minutes).
-CPU credit metrics are only provided every five minutes.
-If you specify a time period greater than five minutes, use the Sum statistic rather than the Average statistic.
+CPU credit Metrics are only provided every 5 minutes.
+If you specify a period greater than five minutes, use the Sum statistic, not the Average statistic.
 Unit: Credits (vCPU minutes) |

 CPUCreditBalance |

-The number of CPU credits that the instance has accumulated since it was launched.
-For T2 standard, CPUCreditBalance also includes accumulated launch credits.
-After earning credits, they accumulate in the credit balance; after spending credits, they are deducted from the credit balance.
-The credit balance has a maximum limit determined by the instance size.
-Any new credits earned after reaching the limit are discarded.
-T2 instances can spend credits from CPUCreditBalance to burst above the baseline CPU utilization.
-During the instance's operation, credits in CPUCreditBalance do not expire.
-When a T3 or T3a instance stops, the CPUCreditBalance value is retained for seven days.
+The number of CPU credits that the instance has accumulated since launch.
+For T2 standard, CPUCreditBalance also includes the accumulated launch credits.
+After credits are earned, they are added to the credit balance; after credits are spent, they are deducted from the credit balance.
+The credit balance has a maximum limit, which is determined by the instance size.
+After the limit is reached, any new credits earned are discarded.
+For T2 standard, launch credits do not count towards the limit.
+The instance can spend credits in CPUCreditBalance to burst above the baseline CPU usage.
+Credits in CPUCreditBalance do not expire while the instance is running.
+When a T3 or T3a instance is stopped, the CPUCreditBalance value is retained for seven days.
 After that, all accumulated credits are lost.
-When a T2 instance stops, the CPUCreditBalance value is not retained, and all accumulated credits are lost.
-CPU credit metrics are only provided every five minutes.
+When a T2 instance is stopped, the CPUCreditBalance value is not retained, and all accumulated credits are lost.
+CPU credit Metrics are only provided every 5 minutes.
 Unit: Credits (vCPU minutes) |

 CPUSurplusCreditBalance |

-The number of surplus credits spent by the CPUCreditBalance instance when the unlimited value is zero.
+The number of surplus credits spent by the instance when the unlimited value is zero.
 The CPUSurplusCreditBalance value is paid for by earned CPU credits.
-If the number of surplus credits exceeds the maximum number of credits the instance can earn in a 24-hour period, the excess spent surplus credits incur additional charges.
-CPU credit metrics are only provided every five minutes.
+If the number of surplus credits spent exceeds the maximum number of credits that the instance can earn in a 24-hour period, the spent surplus credits that exceed the maximum number of credits will incur additional charges.
+CPU credit Metrics are only provided every 5 minutes.
 Unit: Credits (vCPU minutes) |

 CPUSurplusCreditsCharged |

-The number of surplus credits spent that were not paid for by earned CPU credits and incur additional charges.
-Charges are incurred for spent surplus credits under either of the following conditions: The spent surplus credits exceed the maximum number of credits the instance can earn in a 24-hour period.
-You are charged for the spent surplus credits exceeding the maximum at the end of the hour.
-The instance has stopped or terminated.
+The number of surplus credits spent that are not paid for by earned CPU credits and will incur additional charges.
+Surplus credits spent are charged when either of the following occurs: The number of surplus credits spent exceeds the maximum number of credits that the instance can earn in a 24-hour period.
+For spent surplus credits that exceed the maximum number of credits, you will be charged at the end of the hour.
+The instance is stopped or terminated.
 The instance switches from unlimited to standard .
-CPU credit metrics are only provided every five minutes.
+CPU credit Metrics are only provided every 5 minutes.
 Unit: Credits (vCPU minutes) |

 Status Check Metrics¶

-| Metrics | Description |
+| Metric | Description |

-| :--------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
+| :----------------------------- | :----------------------------------------------------------- |

-| Reports whether the instance passed both the instance status check and the system status check in the previous minute.
-This metric can be 0 (passed) or 1 (failed).
-By default, this metric is available for free at a frequency of one minute.
-Unit: Count |
+|Reports whether the instance passed the instance status check and the system status check in the last minute.
+This Metric can be 0 (passed) or 1 (failed).
+By default, this Metric is provided free of charge at a 1-minute frequency.
+Unit: Count|

-| Reports whether the instance passed the instance status check in the previous minute.
-This metric can be 0 (passed) or 1 (failed).
-By default, this metric is available for free at a frequency of one minute.
-Unit: Count |
+|Reports whether the instance passed the instance status check in the last 1 minute.
+This Metric can be 0 (passed) or 1 (failed).
+By default, this Metric is provided free of charge at a 1-minute frequency.
+Unit: Count|

-| Reports whether the instance passed the system status check in the previous minute.
-This metric can be 0 (passed) or 1 (failed).
-By default, this metric is available for free at a frequency of one minute.
-Unit: Count |
+|Reports whether the instance passed the system status check in the last minute.
+This Metric can be 0 (passed) or 1 (failed).
+By default, this Metric is provided free of charge at a 1-minute frequency.
+Unit: Count|

 Objects¶